Nafir: Malay Archipelago

-The orchestras usually consist of one or two kettledrums nengkara (nehara or nekara, derived from naqqāra, head diameter 40 centimetres), which are not played in pairs here, two double-headed drums gendang nobat, one or two conical oboes called serunai (derived from surnāy), a trumpet nafiri and in Kedah and Brunei a hanging nipple gong (in the latter two large gongs are added), while in Terengganu the cymbals are called kopak-kopak.
-Kelantan's orchestra has no nafiri, instead they have rebab lutes due to Thai influence.
-Brunei's two orchestras, the Naubat Diraja & Gendang Jaga-Jaga, also have none.
-The nafiri has a conical tube about 70 centimeters long that is made of silver.
-In the states of Kedah and Perak, the musical instruments are kept in a separate building Balai Nobat (corresponding to the naqqāra-khāna, "drum house" of the Mughal palaces), otherwise in a separate room in the palace.
+The orchestras usually consist of one or two kettledrums nengkara (nehara or nekara, derived from naqqāra, head diameter 40 centimetres), which are not played in pairs here, two double-headed drums gendang nobat, one or two conical oboes called serunai (derived from surnāy, up to 4 in the case of Brunei), a trumpet nafiri and in Kedah and Brunei a hanging nipple gong (in the latter two large gongs are added), while in Terengganu the cymbals are called kopak-kopak.
+Kelantan's orchestra has no nafiri; instead, it has rebab lutes due to Thai influence.
+Brunei's two orchestras, the Naubat Diraja & Gendang Jaga-Jaga, also have none, and the name nafiri refers to a special form of the serunai played at special events, with a different bell than the normal serunai.
+The nafiri has a conical tube about 70 centimeters long, made of silver.

+In the states of Kedah, Perak, and Selangor, the musical instruments are kept in a separate building, Balai Nobat (corresponding to the naqqāra-khāna, "drum house" of the Mughal palaces), otherwise in a separate room in the palace.
 The nobat of the Palace of Kedah displayed in the State Museum of Kedah (Muzium Negeri Kedah) in Alor Setar is composed of seven instruments: a kettle drum nohara, a large tubular drum gendang ibu, a small tubular drum gendang anak (“mother-drum” or “child-drum”), a trumpet nafiri, a conical oboe serunai, a brass gong and a 1.8 meter long ceremonial staff (semambu) made of rattan.
 The trumpet is 89 centimeters long and is made of pure silver.

 Musical instruments of the nobat, used to inaugurate Sultan Abdul Rahman II (r.
 1885–1911) of Terengganu to his office.
 Photograph from 1885.
 Background: two cylinder drums gendang, centre: kettle drum nohara, front left: nafiri, front centre: two hump gongs, front right: conical-oboe serunai.